 How to make an office seating plan

-Whether you’re in need of an office shake-up, are downsizing or relocating, you need an immaculate office seating plan behind you.
+Whether you’re in need of an office shake-up, are downsizing or relocating, you will need an immaculate office seating plan behind you.
 And there are quite a few things to consider when creating one that will satisfy both a business and employee perspective.

 For instance, you need to start by considering that in a recent Savills report, around 32% of workers said their office design layout affected their productivity negatively.
 And 45% of workers also said that their productivity was harmed due to hot-desking.